Ravens' Harbaugh: Safe tackling norm for most

-OWINGS MILLS, Md. -- Baltimore Ravens coach John Harbaugh fully supports the the NFL's new rule against using the helmet to tackle, but he believes it will only be an adjustment for a small number of teams.
+OWINGS MILLS, Md. -- Baltimore Ravens coach John Harbaugh fully supports the NFL's new rule against using the helmet to tackle, but he believes it will be an adjustment for only a small number of teams.

 "We already coach that way to get it out of the game," Harbaugh said.
 "I think 95 percent of the coaches in this league coach that way, and the other 5 percent have to get on board."